 - Plan whether you will take a taxi or the train back to the airport.
 Either way, be back at Rome’s central Termini station in good time for either of these options.

 - Use a street map or google maps to find your way around.
 Leave yourself plenty of time to reach the airport.
-Rome is spread out, and it can get hot in the summer months.
+Rome is spread out and can get hot in the summer months.
 Walking will take time and energy.

 Top 3 most popular shore excursions and tours starting at Civitavecchia port & ending at Rome–Fiumicino International Airport: